tahoe-lafs/zfec/zfec/README.txt

  * Command-Line Tool

+NOTE: the format of the sharefiles was changed in zfec v1.1 to allow K == 1 and K == M.  This change of the format of sharefiles means that zfec >= v1.1 cannot read sharefiles produced by zfec < v1.1.

 The bin/ directory contains two Unix-style, command-line tools "zfec" and "zunfec".
 Execute "zfec --help" or "zunfec --help" for usage instructions.